How do people join?

 Our in person meet ups take place in Cambridge, Ely, Huntingdon and Peterborough.

-We also run socials on Zoom, with Viv and Soulmates and volunteers hosting.
-On Zoom, socials include: Film Club, Women’s Hour, Men’s hour, Quiet chat & Viv’s ‘Huggle’ (an activity and chat).
+We also run socials on Zoom, with Viv, Bill, Roland, Naomi and Emma.
+On Zoom, socials include: Film Club, Viv’s ‘Role-Play’ Viv’s ‘Huggle’ (an activity and chat); Roland and Naomi’s Gaming Group and an Emma’s Art Group.

 How do members meet people if they are shy?